Located 35 km south of Jerusalem and 1012 m above sea level, the city of Hebron is the main urban centre on the West Bank of the Jordan.

 Under the British Mandate, riots broke out in Jerusalem against attempts by Zionist movements to change the status quo regarding the access to the Western Wall.
 In 1929, 67 Jews were killed in Hebron while hundreds were protected by the Palestinian populations.
 Between 1948 and 1949, Hebron is controlled by Egypt and then ruled by the Jordanians (1950-1967).
 From 1969, the first Israeli settlements are built around Hebron.
 In the old city, many old buildings were destroyed by the Israelis near the sanctuary to enlarge the esplanade and create an access between the settlement of Kyriat Arba and the tomb of the Patriarchs.

-As early as 1976, Israeli settlers settled in central Hebron.
-In 1994, a settler from Kyriat Arba, Baruch Goldstein, entered the Mosque of Abraham during prayer (Ramadan and Purim period) and shot at the crowd: 29 Palestinians were killed and nearly 200 injured.
-In 1997, following the agreement on the redeployment of the Israeli army in Hebron, the city is divided into two parts: the H1 part is placed under Palestinian authority and the H2 part under Israeli military control.
-Since 2000, part of the old city (including Martyrs’ Street, the old main street) has been prohibited for Palestinians.
-More than 1,000 dwellings have been abandoned and 1,900 stores closed for economic reasons or by decision of the Israeli army.
-Today there are 6 Israeli settlements in the heart of the old city, comprising around 500 settlers protected by 1,500 to 2,500 soldiers.
+As early as 1976, Israeli settlers established in the centre of the city.
+In 1994, a settler from Kyriat Arba, Baruch Goldstein, entered the Mosque of Abraham during Ramadan prayer and shot dead 29 Palestinians and led around 200 people injured.
+In 1997, following the agreement on the redeployment of the Israeli army in Hebron, the city is divided into two parts: the H1 part is administered by the Palestinian authority and the H2 part is under Israeli military control.
+Since 2000, Palestinians are denied access to quarters of the old city (including the martyrs’ Street, the former main street of the city).
+More than 1,000 homes have been abandoned and 1,900 stores have been closed for economic reasons or following a decision of the Israeli army.
+There are now 6 Israeli settlements in the old city, including around 500 settlers protected by 1,500 to 2,500 soldiers.